coder/code-server/README.md

 ### Building from source

 There are two ways to build `code-server` from source.
-You can either build the Docker image using `docker` or build natively for your platform you can not cross-build.
+You can either build the Docker image using `docker` or build natively for your platform.
+You can not cross-build for a different platform.

-We recommend you build the docker image as this is not as error prone as building natively.
+We recommend you build the docker image as this is less error prone and easier than building natively.

-To build docker navigate to the code-server repository and run
+To build a docker image clone the code-server repository and run

 ```shell
 docker build -t codercom/code-server:development .